 Who are they?

-Their Full Name is a clickable field that will actually take you to that connected person’s profile!
+Their Full Name is clickable and will actually take you to that connected person’s profile!

-The Net Worth Range and P2G fields allow you to easily view some of their key scores, that way you can get an immediate gauge on how promising they might be.
+The Net Worth Range and P2G indicators allow you to easily view and filter by some of their key scores.
+You can use this to get an immediate gauge on how promising they might be.

 - Note: For more information, see our Ratings and Scores Guide.

-If the Inner Circle field has a checkmark, it tells you that they are not just connected to your person – they are also a member of your Inner Circle!
+If you apply the Inner Circle filter, this tells you that each remaining person is not just connected to your prospect – they are also a member of your Inner Circle!
 The fact that you both know this individual means that you may be able to get a warm introduction.
-You can use this to make sure you’re fully leveraging your existing relationships.
+You can use this to make sure you are fully leveraging your existing relationships.

 - Note: For more information, see our Inner Circle How-To Guide.